3 Common Blue Heeler Behaviour Problems (And How To Fix Them)

 Why Do Blue Heelers Have These Behaviour Problems?

-Their genetics remain absolutely unchanged - they still have the drive and stamina for all-day cattle work.
-The mismatch between their intense working needs and pet life creates some of the most severe behavioural issues of any breed.
+The mismatch between their intense working needs and modern pet life creates some of the most severe behavioural issues of any breed.
+These aren't problems with your dog.
+These are features bred into them over generations to make them exceptional at their job.

 Problem 1: Nipping & Mouthing (Especially Heels)

-Why it happens: Blue Heelers were literally bred to bite cattle on the heels to move them forward - "heeling" is the primary job function written into their DNA.
-The urge to nip at moving objects, especially heels and ankles, is overwhelming and involuntary.
-They have an almost uncontrollable compulsion to nip at anything that moves away from them.
+Why it happens: They were literally bred to bite cattle on the heels.
+"Heeling" is their primary job.
+The urge to nip at moving objects is overwhelming and involuntary.

 Problem 2: Extreme Exercise Needs & Destructiveness